Chantelle Houghton: Personal life

 Houghton announced her engagement to Preston on 11 April 2006.
 In an exclusive £300,000 deal each with OK! magazine, they were married on 25 August 2006 at Dartmouth House in Mayfair, London.

 After their honeymoon, the couple moved to Preston's flat in Brighton.
 In a later 2008 interview with Piers Morgan, Houghton admitted that Preston had told her one month after the wedding that he had not wanted to marry her.
 The couple continued to give interviews to various magazines, with Houghton losing weight and colouring her hair brunette to look more like Preston's former fiancée Camille.

 Ten months later, on 27 June 2007, they announced in a joint statement that they were ending their marriage.
 "After much soul-searching and tearful discussions we have sadly decided to end our marriage," they said in the statement.
 "We hope we can always remain friends and still love each other but we both think we put so much pressure on one another to make our marriage work that it has ended up destroying our relationship.
 No one else is involved in our decision."
 The couple divorced in November 2007.

 Houghton was in a relationship with British television presenter Rav Wilding.
 The couple separated in 2011.

 Houghton confirmed that she was pregnant by competitive fighter Alex Reid in November 2011.
 On 17 June 2012, Houghton gave birth to a daughter.
 The couple separated in October 2012.
+In 2026, Houghton confirmed that she has been in a relationship with garden centre owner, Westley O'Bryan since 2025.